ploomber/ploomber/doc/get-started/sql-pipeline.rst

 folder, you should be able to do this directly.
 If they are in a different folder, you'll have to make sure that the function is importable.

+You can reuse the same dotted path in several tasks in as many places as you want, under the hood, Ploomber calls the function every time it encounters it on your ``pipeline.yaml``.

-Since it is common that most or all your SQL tasks peform operations in the same database, you can also declare a task-level client like this:
+Since it is common that most or all your SQL tasks perform operations in the same database, you can also declare a task-level client like this: